send money international transfer remittance

 The choice of options for sending money abroad is huge: Money transfer offices, banks, train station counters, and app-based services all compete for customers.

 Expatriates, in particular, are very likely to send money back to their home countries.
-The Swiss National Bank estimates that foreigners working in Switzerland remit around seven billion francs to their home countries every year.
-But many companies too regularly transfer money abroad to pay foreign suppliers.
+According to estimates, expats in Switzerland send around seven billion francs back to their home countries every year.
+Additionally, many Swiss companies regularly transfer money abroad to pay foreign suppliers.

 How can I send money to other countries?